-We are very excited to share information about all ten of our amazing presentations at STORY:GNV 2018.
+We are very excited to share information about all of our amazing presentations at STORY:GNV 2020.
 Learn more about each of our keynotes and tracks below!

-Please note, the order that these talks are in is not necessarily the order that they will be in on October 13.
-The full schedule will be announced at a later date.
+Please note, the order that these talks are listed in is not necessarily the order that they will be in on March 14.

 Personal Growth Track

 What Occupies Our Time: What We Do or Who We Are?

 In Occupational Therapy, “occupations” mean much more than jobs.
 Occupations are all the many tasks and roles that fill our day – the minutiae and the marvelous.
 What we do is inevitably influenced by other factors: time, the environment, resources at hand and more.
 Across our lives, engagement in these activities ultimately writes the story of our lives.
 If what we do ultimately becomes who we are – how do we make sure we’re doing and being the things that matter most to us?
 It all starts with taking stock of all the things you currently do, what supports your efforts and what’s getting in the way.
 In this interactive workshop, you’ll be invited to consider the question, “Am I happy with the story I’m writing?”In that moment, what do you think?
 How do you respond?